readium/readium-css/contributing.md

 First, make sure you have signed and sent the [Readium ICLA](http://readium.github.io/documents/Individual%20Contributor%20License%20Agreement.pdf) (for Individual Contributor License Agreement).

-- QA new code (see [platform support](https://github.com/readium/readium-css/wiki/Platform-Support) in the Wiki).
+- Test your code (see [platform support](https://github.com/readium/readium-css/wiki/Platform-Support) in the Wiki).
+- Pull requests should **always** be created against the develop branch - never the master.
-- Please update from master before proposing a pull request so that we don’t have to deal with conflicts.
+- Please update from the develop branch before proposing a pull request so that we don’t have to deal with conflicts.
 - Use a clear and descriptive title.
 - List all fixes and enhancements the pull request provides.
 - Include screenshots and/or animated GIF whenever possible—no need to do that for correcting typos in docs for instance.